 D.3.26 Chroma resampling filter hint SEI message semantics

+[Ed.
+(JB): This SEI message needs editorial improvements.]

 The chroma resampling filter hint SEI message identifies the coefficient values of one or more chroma resampling filters that are suggested for post-processing use with the output decoded pictures.
 When the coefficients of a chroma resampling filter at both the encoder and the decoder side are designed based on the coefficients signalled in the chroma resampling filter hint SEI message, degradation of the colour difference signal is expected to be minimized.

 The chroma resampling filter hint SEI message shall not be present in a CVS that has chroma_format_idc equal to 0.
 [Ed.
 Why not 3 with target_format_idc equal to 1 or 2?]